 Air flow meter

-2. The air flow meter measures the amount of air that is drawn into the engine and, by means of a potentiometer, is converted into a voltage signal that is sent to the EGI control unit.
+2. The air flow meter measures the amount of air drawn into the engine and, via a potentiometer, converts this into a voltage signal which is sent to the EGI control unit.

 3. The meter also includes an intake air temperature sensor, an idle mixture bypass system, and a fuel pump control switch.